The Exciting Ford New Car Model Range

 The aim of the world’s first Low Emission Zone (ULEZ) in London was to reduce pollution and improve air quality in London by introducing a charge for vehicles that don’t meet new exhaust emission standards.

-Initially, the ULEZ area was the same as the current Congestion Charge zone across central London, however, in October 2021, the boundaries of ULEZ will extend.
+Initially, the ULEZ area was the same as the current Congestion Charge zone across central London, however, from the 29th August 2023 the zone expanded across all London boroughs.

 Euro standards first appeared in 1992, they are range of emissions controls that set limits for air polluting nitrogen oxides (NOx) and particulate matter (PM) from engines.
 New vehicles must show that they meet these limits to be approved for sale.
 However if you own an older vehicle, there is a possibility they will not meet these standards.